Mary Lou Retton Is Every Bit The Proud Mom At Daughter’s NCAA Championships Performance

-Former Olympic gold medalist Mary Lou Retton could not contain her tears or her excitement when her daughter, Louisiana State University gymnast McKenna Kelley scored a nearly perfect 9.95 at the NCAA Women’s Gymnastics Championships on Saturday.
+Former Olympic gold medalist Mary Lou Retton could not contain her tears or her excitement when her daughter, Louisiana State University gymnast McKenna Kelley, scored a near-perfect 9.95 at the NCAA Women’s Gymnastics Championships on Saturday.

 Today reported that the proud mom flashed “perfect 10” fingers and blew kisses to Kelley when she completed her routine, which helped the LSU gymnastics team finish second place.
 Images shared on Twitter from the event showed a tearful Retton looking on as her daughter performed.

 The score is especially significant because Kelley tore her Achilles tendon in November 2017 and spent most of the 2018 season watching from the sidelines.
-At the time, she shared on Twitter that the injury would not hold her back and she intended to work her “tail off” to recover and become “the best person, student and athlete for this school.”
+At the time, she shared on Twitter that the injury would not hold her back, and she intended to work her “tail off” to recover and become “the best person, student and athlete for this school.”

 Kelley, a junior, began to pursue elite gymnastics when she was 17, Today reported.
 That happens to be the same age Retton was when she retired from the sport in 1985.